daltskin/SmartThingsNet/docs/RoomsApi.md

 <a name="createroom"></a>
 # **CreateRoom**
-> Room CreateRoom (string authorization, string locationId, CreateRoomRequest createRoomRequest)
+> Room CreateRoom (string locationId, CreateRoomRequest createRoomRequest)

 Create a Room.